scotthibbs/Amateur-Radio-Simple-Study-Guides/README.txt

+(last edited 04Jun2023 -KD4SIR)

 CQ CQ CQ

 WHY:

 I was shocked when I found out that the no nonsense stuff were no longer free when I had been recommending them for years.
 Even used them for my own upgrades from Tech Plus (Thank you).
 I like and admire that the technician guide is still free though.
 I can't fault anyone trying to make an honest dollar, and I hope he makes a lot of money.

 However, charging for editing a public domain document that took me only a couple hours to erase wrong answers from was easy and doesn't infringe.
 Elmering isn't for profit, so I took on the task of elmering my fellow hams in this endeavor and created these "simple study" question pools.
 These will forever be free just as the question pools are.
+Thanks to HamExam.org.
+Great resource!

 HOW THIS WORKS: